reid-andrew/sweater_weather/README.md

 # Sweater Weather

-This application is the final project of the [Turing School of Software and Design's] (https://turing.io/) [Module 3] (https://backend.turing.io/module3/).
+This application is the final project of the [Turing School of Software and Design's](https://turing.io/) [Module 3](https://backend.turing.io/module3/).
 It is an API built in Ruby on Rails which authenticates users and aggregates and presents data from multiple 3rd party APIs.
 The application uses as PostgresQL database.

 ## Versions
 - Rails 5.1.7